 Professional grade UV protectants

-Now that you know what supplies you need, here’s how to make a resin ring using a mold.
+Now that you know what supplies you need, here’s how to make resin rings using a mold.

 Step 1: Prepare the mold